-18) Due to a change in consent management following the GDPR introduction, some of the data is estimated using a statistical method.
+8) Due to a change in consent management following the GDPR introduction, some of the data is estimated using a statistical method

-vs. 144.9m in 2019) and in the average number of orders per customer per year (4.8 in 2020 vs. 4.7 in 2019), emphasizing Zalando's strategic focus on building long-term relationships with its customers.
+2019), emphasizing Zalando's strategic focus on building long-term relationships with its customers

 Zalando continues to successfully drive the platform transition, also fueled by an accelerated offline to online shift.
 This is reflected in the strong performance of the Partner Program driven by brands intensifying their usage as well as by a steep increase of new partners and retailers (579 in 2020 vs. 320 in 2019) leading to a substantial increase of choice and availability for Zalando customers.
 In the fourth quarter 2020, the number of stock keeping units (SKU) offered via Zalando's Partner Program for the first time surpassed the ones offered via the wholesale business.
 In line with the growing share of the Partner Program, Zalando's offline to online integration solution, Connected Retail, also saw over 2,400 stores connected by year end.
 While these developments are testament to the increasing relevance and success of our overall platform strategy, they also showcase our efforts to become part of the solution for the European fashion ecosystem overall and to provide welcome relief to our partners through incremental sales opportunities and special commercial incentives in a very challenging environment.